runeandre/split_windows_iso_to_multiple_isos/README.md

 Windows 11 ISOs works.

+Windows 10 only works when the ISO is not split, so when running "CREATE_ISO_NOSPLIT.bat".
+<br>"CREATE_ISO_NOSPLIT.bat" will create an unsplit Windows 10 ISO where during setup you create a local account and it skips hardware checks.

 ## How to use
 1. [Download the files from this GIT repo](https://github.com/runeandre/split_windows_iso_to_multiple_isos/archive/refs/heads/main.zip) and unzip them into a folder.
 2. Copy the Windows ISO into the same folder as the files above.